microsoft/vscode-webview-ui-toolkit/src/link/README.md

 <vscode-link href="#">
 	Link Text
-	<svg slot="start" class="codicon codicon-git-merge"></svg>
+	<span slot="start" class="codicon codicon-git-merge"></span>
 </vscode-link>
 ```

 ### End Icon

-An icon can be added to the right of the Link text by adding an element with the attribute `slot="end"`, such as an SVG icon.
+An icon can be added to the right of the Link text by adding an element with the attribute `slot="end"`.

 [Interactive Storybook Example](https://mttallac.azurewebsites.net/?path=/story/library-link--with-end-icon)